TimKDJ/jasp-desktop/syntax-revised.md

 }

 ```
-Note that despite the existence of `modelSpecification: true`, it is still necessary to specify the `rhs` terms separately in the qml, because otherwise it won't be possible to know which terms are to be excluded from the function call in favour of the formula.
+Note that despite the existence of `modelSpecification: true`, it is still necessary to specify the `rhs` terms separately in the QML, because otherwise it won't be possible to know which terms can be excluded from the R syntax in favour of the formula (for example, `wlsWeights` would still need to be included in addition to the formula).

 </details>

 #### Additional Thoughts
-- It needs to remain possible to uniquely identify which independent variable in the formula comes from which box (e.g., fixed factor, random factor, covariate).
-The distinction between fixed/random factors on the one hand and covariates on the other can be made based on type (factor vs numeric), but the distinction between fixed and random factors cannot be made -- they are both factors.
-In this case the random factor needs a property `mustSpecify` that signifies that it must always be specified in addition to the formula (e.g., `formula = ~ contBinom + facGender, random = contBinom)`).
-- The inclusion of additional properties in the model terms (e.g., "include in null").
-So far This has always been a single checkbox and can be solved by having two formulas, one that specifies the full model and one that specifies which are null terms (e.g., `formula = ~ contBinom + facGender, nullModelFormula = ~ contBinom)`).
+- It is possible to include additional properties in each row of the model terms (e.g., "include in null").
+So far, this has always been a single checkbox and can be solved by having two formulas, one that specifies the full model and one that specifies which are null terms (e.g., `formula = ~ contBinom + facGender, nullFormula = ~ contBinom)`).
 However, this will not work as easily with anything other than a checkbox and in those cases it might be necessary to disallow formulas.
 - Can analyses have multiple formulas?
 Inclined to say no, to make this easier and consistent with other R packages.
-- Where to add the additional parameters `formula` and `nullModel` in the options list?
-Model terms or keep them as additional arguments in the analysis too?
+- Where in the options list that we provide to analyses do we add the new parameters `formula` and `nullModel`?
+They could go inside the the model terms list or we could keep them as additional arguments.
-- Formulas do not quote their variables, it would be nice if all variables could be entered unquoted.
+- Formulas do not quote their variables, it would be nice if all variables could be entered unquoted even outside of formula's.
 Example code for this:

 <details>